openshift-kni/example-cnf/README.md

 ## How operators are created

-The three operators defined in this repository are built with [Operator SDK tool](https://sdk.operatorframework.io/docs/building-operators/).
+The four operators defined in this repository are built with [Operator SDK tool](https://sdk.operatorframework.io/docs/building-operators/).
 [Here](https://youtu.be/imF9VGJ1Dd4) you can see how CRD-to-pod conversion works for this kind of operators.

 We can differentiate between these two cases:

-- Ansible-based operators: this is the case of [testpmd-operator](testpmd-operator/README.md#how-to-build-the-operator) and [trex-operator](trex-operator/README.md#how-to-build-the-operator).
+- Ansible-based operators: this is the case of [testpmd-operator](testpmd-operator/README.md#how-to-build-the-operator), [grout-operator](grout-operator/README.md#how-to-build-the-operator) and [trex-operator](trex-operator/README.md#how-to-build-the-operator).
 - Go-based operators: this is the case of [cnf-app-mac-operator](cnf-app-mac-operator/README.md#how-to-build-the-operator).

 ## Pod affinity rules

 There are some affinity rules for the deployed pods.
-In particular, `trexconfig-<x>` and `testpmd-app-<x>` pods are placed in different worker nodes.
+In particular, `trexconfig-<x>` and `[testpmd|grout]-app-<x>` pods are placed in different worker nodes.

 ## SRIOV networks